dekarrin/rezi/README.md

 REZI can also handle encoding and decoding pointers to any supported type, with any level of indirection.

+On top of all of the above, REZI supports any type whose underlying type is supported.

 #### User-Defined Types
 REZI supports encoding any custom type that implements `encoding.BinaryMarshaler`, and it supports decoding any custom type that